justincampbell/talks/make-up-your-own-hello-world.md

 ^
 So I installed some languages.
 I think the first one I played with was Clojure.
-It had a lot of hype around it at the time.
 I made a dice rolling API that returned JSON arrays of random numbers.

 ---